 CAPP grants support development of strengthened curriculum and improved classroom instruction that lead to improved academic preparation and motivation of middle and high school students to attend and succeed in college.
 CAPP receives annual funding totaling \$3.5 million from state general funds.
-With advice from a statutorily created intersegmental advisory committee, CAPP develops and funds projects in high schools and their feeder middle schools to address student achievement and generate lasting change.
-CAPP annually works directly with approximately 20 to 30 high schools and associated middle schools with academic performance below the state average, with low college-going rates, and with high percentages of students from groups underrepresented in California postsecondary education.
+With advice from a statutorily created intersegmental advisory committee, CAPP develops and funds projects in high schools and their feeder middle schools and postsecondary partners to address student achievement, college access, and generate lasting change.
+CAPP annually works directly with approximately 20 to 30 high schools and associated middle schools and postsecondary partners with academic performance below the state average, with low college-going rates, and with high percentages of students from groups underrepresented in California postsecondary education.